ibm-cloud-docs/openwhisk/openwhisk_packages.md

   }
   ```

-  Notice from the result that the action inherits the `place` parameter you set when you created the `valhallaSamples` package binding.
+  Notice from the result that the action inherits the `place` parameter that you set when you created the `valhallaSamples` package binding.

 4. Invoke an action and overwrite the default parameter value.